Before First Words: Using Fun Sounds to Encourage Toddler Communication

 *Amazon Affiliate links are provided for your convenience.

-I touched upon this in my post – 8 Ways to Get Your Toddler to Communicate.
+I touched upon this concept of using fun sounds in my post - 7 Ways to Get Your Toddler to Communicate.

 Now, I’m going to elaborate on how to use sounds to encourage your toddler’s communication.

 What do I mean by sounds?